 New York State’s laws and regulations for business operations and employment situations are changing rapidly in an effort to flatten the curve.
 This section contains vital information on changing regulatory requirements.
 Please note that while many of New York State Governor Cuomo’s Executive Orders do exempt food production, processing, farming, and food related business support services, all business operations must still maintain appropriate hygiene standards and implement social distancing to protect workplace health and safety.

-- NYS Department of Agriculture and Markets issued Interim Guidance to Farmers’ Markets on March 31, 2020 for how to remain open for food sales while practicing safe social distancing.
-Posted on March 31, 2020.
+- New York State, Department of Agriculture and Markets issued Interim Guidance to Farmers’ Markets for how to remain open for food sales while practicing safe social distancing.
+Updated on May 29, 2020.

-- Governor Cuomo’s series of Executive Orders Governor Cuomo’s series of Executive Orders now require all non-essential employers to implement a 100% reduction in density in workplace settings, or essentially moving to a policy of everyone working from home starting March 22, 2020.
-NYS has been put on “PAUSE” starting March 22, 2020 at 8:00 PM.
+- Governor Cuomo’s series of Executive Orders now require all non-essential employers to implement a 100% reduction in density in workplace settings, or essentially moving to a policy of everyone working from home starting March 22, 2020.
+New York State has been put on “PAUSE” starting March 22, 2020 at 8:00 PM.
 The 10 Point Pause Policy can be found here.
 Current Executive Orders require businesses to implement a 75% de-densification measure starting March 20, 2020 until March 22, 2020, when the 100% rule comes into place.
 The Governor has exempted essential industries from these requirements.
 Most food, beverage and farm related businesses, agri-businesses in the supply chain like fertilizer and feed mill operations, veterinary practices, and food retail and wholesale businesses such as grocery stores, convenience stores, farmers’ markets, produce auctions, etc. are EXEMPT from these workplace restrictions.

-- NYS official guidance for determining if you are an essential business effective March 22, 2020 is here.
+- New York State official guidance for determining if you are an essential business effective March 22, 2020 is here.

 - If you are not in one of the designated categories on the ESDC website, you may request a waiver here.
 Posted on March 20, 2020.

-- ESDC has set up a web portal and FAQ page for individuals and businesses with business-related COVID-19 issues and questions on this website with all COVID-19 info.
+- ESDC has set up a web portal and FAQ page for individuals and businesses with business-related COVID-19 issues and questions.
+This website also contains COVID-19 resources.
 Posted on March 20, 2020.

-- The NYS Department of Agriculture and Markets has additional guidance for agricultural and food related businesses, including information on the mass gatherings restrictions policy and how that applies to agriculture and food businesses here.
+- The New York State, Department of Agriculture and Markets has additional guidance for agricultural and food related businesses, including information on the mass gatherings restrictions policy and how that applies to agriculture and food businesses.
 Posted on March 20, 2020.

-- On March 19, 2020, NYS adopted new regulations requiring paid sick leave for employees impacted by COVID-19:
+- On March 19, 2020, New York State adopted new regulations requiring paid sick leave for employees impacted by COVID-19:

 - Visit this page for employee guidance and instructions on how to apply for sick leave or unemployment insurance.